When to call 911

 The non-emergency line is 503-655-8211.
 Due to the high number of emergency calls on or near the 4th of July, callers to these lines may experience significantly delayed response.

 The City of Happy Valley takes fireworks use very seriously.
 We have an absolute zero-tolerance policy for illegal fireworks use and a firm $1,000 citation will be issued on the spot if someone is found to be using illegal fireworks or in possession of them within City limits.
 Additionally, we have a comprehensive safety program that includes public education about the dangers of fireworks and no-questions-asked illegal fireworks turn-in events.
-The City also has an illegal fireworks task force comprised of police and code enforcement officers that has aggressively enforced the illegal fireworks ordinance for the past 12 years.
-It is important to note that ALL fireworks are already banned in all Happy Valley parks and public spaces.
+There is even an illegal fireworks task force comprised of Police and Community Service Officers that has aggressively enforced the illegal fireworks ordinance for the past 13 years.
+While residents are permitted to utilize legal fireworks in Happy Valley, it is important to note that none are permitted for use in any Happy Valley managed park or public space.

-This year’s no judgment amnesty turn in event will take place July 1 and July 2 from 8am-5pm at Happy Valley Community Policing Center which is located at 12915 SE King Rd. in Happy Valley.
+This year’s no-judgment amnesty turn in event will take place June 28, 29, and 30 from 8am-5pm at Happy Valley Community Policing Center, located at 12915 SE King Rd.

 Please, if you observe someone in the City to be lighting ILLEGAL fireworks, report it by calling the non-emergency line at 503-655-8211.